ConnectingEurope/Context-Broker-Data-Visualisation/doc/user/index.md

 ### Graphs

+The information of the graph is based on **aggregated data**, collecting the historical data of the database and transforming it.

 The purpose of is this functionality is to help the user to further study one of the attributes’ measures.
 With the aid of the graph representation of the attribute’s evolution, the user can study more specific aspects about it.

 ![HistoricalDataGraph](../img/HistoricalDataGraph.png)
 >*Illustration 46.
 Historical data graph.*

+Currently, the enabler provides **two types of graphs**:

+- **Line graphs** for numerical attributes.
+- **Bar graphs** for text (String) attributes.

+Depending on the type of the selected attribute, a type of graph will be displayed.

+It is also possible to develop new graphs for new purposes, following the [How to generate new graphs](../technical/index.md#how-to-generate-new-graphs) tutorial of the technical documentation.

 [Top](#user-manual)